sranins/BusinessApplication-ReleaseNotes/articles/Spring18/change-history.md

 	- Configurable proration options

 - [Payroll Integration](dynamics365-talent/payroll-integration-payroll-data-package.md)
+	- Ceridian payroll integration is now available (Public Preview in May, not Generally Available)
-	- Ceridian payroll integration is now available in the UK
+	- Ceridian payroll integration is now available in the UK (Public Preview in June, not May)
 	- Assignee placeholders (Public Preview)

 ### PowerApps